Ranbir Kapoor Makes A SHOCKING REVELATION When Asked If He Is Dating Alia Bhatt!

 Wait, What!

-As per a Pinkvilla report, in an interview which is yet to be on air when Ranbir was asked point blank if he was dating Alia, the actor revealed that it was "TOO NEW" to talk about it.
+As per a Pinkvilla report, in an interview which is yet to be on air, when Ranbir was asked point blank if he was dating Alia, the actor revealed that it was "TOO NEW" to talk about it.

-Does Their Link-Up Rumors Affect Ranbir?
+Does Their Link-Up Rumours Affect Ranbir?

 Alia had earlier told Hindustan Times, "I haven't asked Ranbir.
 I don't know how he feels about those.rumours.
 He won't feel anything as he will be exactly like me (smiles).
 But there is nothing to feel.
 There's no need to clarify or deny anything.
 He is a very good human being, and I am very fortunate to be around him at this point in my life."